Conmaicne Cuile

 The Conmaicne Cúile or Conmaicne Cuile Tolad were an early people of Ireland.
 Their tuath comprised, at minimum, most of the barony of Kilmaine, in County Mayo.

 Origin

 The Conmaicne (or Modern Conmhaicne) were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
 They settled in Connacht and Longford, giving their name to several Conmaicne territories.
 Other branches of Conmaicne were located in County Galway, Roscommon, Mayo, and Leitrim.

 Ruaidhrí Ó Flaithbheartaigh linked "Cúile" with Cullagh townland ("An Choilleach", the woods).
-Maigh Tuireadh is where the 1st battle of Moytura was fought.
-"Moytura" is a corruption of Maigh Tuireadh.
+Maigh Tuireadh ("Moytura") is where the 1st battle of Moytura was fought..
 Some Latin texts reference them as "Conmacgneculy" and "Conmacniculy".